Wednesday, September 19, 2007

 Service Jobs - Social Assistance

-Social Assistance
+Social Assistance (revised fall 2024)

 The NAICS committee decided to make Social Assistance a separate service sector in the classification of service industries.
-It was a reasonable choice but a significant share of Social Assistance services are also provided as a part of the health care industry, government services, and churches or non-profit organizations.
+It was a reasonable choice but a significant share of social assistance services are also provided as a part of the health care industry, government services, and churches or non-profit organizations.
 Beneficiaries of these services often cannot pay for them, or at least cannot make more than small contributions, which is one reason government and churches also provide some of America’s Social Assistance.
 Children, the disabled and the elderly typically lack the means to pay so that budgets for social services likely need some tax money or charitable contributions.

 The NAICS committee further defined separate categories within Social Assistance: 1.
 Individual and Family Services, 2.
 Emergency Relief Services, 3.
 Vocational Rehabilitation, and Training and a 4th category, Child Day Care.
 In the first three categories the emphasis is on non-residential assistance: especially assistance for children, the elderly and disabled on a continuing basis, or temporary assistance delivering food, clothing and shelter, or assistance with job counseling or training for the unemployed or disabled.
+Child day care services are distinct from these services in that they are weekday custodial care for infants or preschool children and more likely to be provided on a fee for service basis.
+Elder care jobs are in the health industry and not here.

-Professional occupations needing college degree skills in social assistance come to 546.5 thousand jobs, which is nearly 21.2 percent of the social service jobs.
+Professional occupations needing college degree skills in social assistance come to 849 thousand jobs, which is nearly 18.5 percent of the social service jobs.
 Two occupational groups dominate professional employment in social assistance: Counselors and Social Workers.
 More and more employers want counseling and social work job candidates to have master’s degree training and virtually all of the states require licensure or certification to be a practitioner.

 Professional counselors and social workers deliver most of the actual assistance in social assistance.
-There are about 1.18 million counseling and social work jobs in all establishments with about 248.1 thousand, or 21.2 percent of these jobs in the Social Assistance sub sector.
-Another 32.1 percent are in health care, and 43.6 percent in education and government with the remaining few jobs scattered around in non-profit organizations.
+There are about 3.26 million counseling and social work jobs in all establishments with about 544.3 thousand, or 16.7 percent of these jobs in the Social Assistance sub sector.
+Another 21.5 percent are in health care, and 28.7 percent in education and government with the remaining few jobs scattered around in non-profit organizations.

+The work of social workers and counselors overlaps.
+Both are helping people solve individual and family problems, although social workers probably have more administrative duties and spend more time negotiating with others on behalf of clients.
 Educational, vocational and school counselors and child, family and school social workers have the highest percentage of professional jobs in social assistance.
 Counseling specialties in mental health, substance abuse and behavioral disorders counseling and mental health and substance abuse social workers are the next most important specialties.

 Child day care services are the fourth category among the social assistance services, although parents generally pay and these services are less likely to be subsidized by government, or private charity.
-Employment growth in childcare services averaged nearly 4.5 percent a year beginning in 1990; more than triple the growth in national establishment employment.
+Employment growth in childcare services averaged nearly 3.02 percent a year beginning in 1990; more than triple the growth in national establishment employment.
 Jobs in child care increased every single year from 1990, more than doubling employment.

 Saturday, September 15, 2007